Building Inclusive, Green Economies

-- serve as a platform for collaboration to create new partnerships with jurisdictions of Indonesia, the private sector, civil society, indigenous peoples, and financial institutions;
+- serve as a platform for collaboration to create new partnerships between jurisdictions in Indonesia, Mexico, Brazil, Peru, Nigeria, Colombia and the Ivory Coast and the private sector, civil society, indigenous peoples, and financial institutions;

 - provide an opportunity to learn about subnational success stories and chart future pathways to success;

 - identify new funding streams for GCF states and provinces to preserve progress already made and help them reach goals established in the Rio Branco Declaration; and

 - be a catalyst for uniting subnational initiatives in a common voice.

 - Learn about subnational success stories from GCF states and provinces at the forefront of REDD+ policy innovation and how these successes can be scaled up to inform national and international approaches.

 - Network with tropical forest states and provinces that could be the key to realizing the Paris Agreement.

 - Become part of the network supporting subnational efforts to reduce emissions from land use changes.